 The BEST Instant Pot Refried Beans with Onion, Garlic, and Chiles

-I first made Instant Pot Refried Beans when I was having extensive house renovations on my old house, and there was more comfort food on the menu than usual.
-At that time that I made refried beans in the stovetop pressure cooker, and loved them!
-Fast forward a few years and a new house later, and of course now I would make these refried beans in the Instant Pot!
+These refried beans are something I first made when I was having house renovations at my little house in Salt Lake, and there was more comfort food on the menu than usual during that time.
+I first made refried beans in the stovetop pressure cooker, and loved them!
+Fast forward a few years later, and of course now I would make these perfectly-seasoned refried beans in the Instant Pot!

-After we took these photos, Kara and I had to sample the beans of course, and we kept commenting about how amazing the refried beans were!
+On the day we took these photos, Kara and I loved sampling the beans of course, and we kept commenting about how amazing the Instant Pot Refried Beans were!
 And and I ate the leftovers in bean burritos with low-carb tortillas and enjoyed every bite.
-If you’ve never made homemade refried beans, I hope this will be the recipe that’s going to get you to try them!

 What ingredients do you need?